HEmile/semantic-obsidian/Semantic Obsidian/Installation of Neo4j Graph View Plugin.md

 5. Install the [[Obsidian]] plugin.
 See [[#Installing the Obsidian plugin]]
 6. In the settings of the plugin, enter the password.
 Then run the restart command.
 See [[#Configuring the Obsidian plugin]].

-If you are still running into problems after thorougly following these steps,
+If you are still running into problems after thorougly following these steps, see the [[#Troubleshooting]] section.

+The next goal of the plugin (see [[Roadmap]]) is to remove the [[Python]] installation.
+This should make installation much more accessible.
+If you are not very technical and the installation of Python is failing, you can wait until this dependency is removed.
+The goal is to have this done before mid-end January 2021.

 ## Install Python
 Make sure you've installed [Python 3.6+](https://www.python.org/downloads/) as your system Python 3.
 If you think you might already have it, run `python3 -V` in the terminal, which should return the Python version.